First Things First (talk show): Reception and viewership

 The on-air chemistry between Broussard, Wildes, and Wright has been well received.
 Brandon Contes of Awful Announcing stated that the trio "all deserve credit for learning how to bring the best out of each other on TV".
 Writing for Front Office Sports, Michael McCarthy called the trio's on-air chemistry the best on FS1.
+In 2026, the show was nominated for a Sports Emmy Award in the "Outstanding Sports Studio Show: Daily" category.

 In May 2019, the Associated Press reported that viewership for First Things First "increased 30 percent in a year while averaging 61,000 viewers."
 In November 2023, the show reported that October was its 14th consecutive month double-digit year-over-year growth in viewership.
 Following the show's time slot change in 2024, it experienced a 53 percent viewership increase through September.
-The show's YouTube channel has accumulated over 1.03 million subscribers and 888 million views, as of September 8, 2025.
+The show's YouTube channel has accumulated over 1.09 million subscribers and 1.04 billion views, as of April 25, 2026.